Australian Maritime College Rugby Union Club

-Australian Maritime College Rugby Union Football Club is a Rugby Union club in Tasmania.
+Australian Maritime College Rugby Union Football Club is a rugby union club based in Launceston, Tasmania, Australia.
 Established in 2012, the club is a member of the Tasmanian Rugby Union, affiliated with the Australian Rugby Union and played in the Tasmanian Statewide League until 2019.

-The club's home ground was at Royal Park in the Launceston, Tasmania.
+The club's home ground was at Royal Park in the Launceston.
 Known as the Vikings or AMC, the club colours are navy blue and white.
 The club formerly fielded a team in the Men's First Division.